La-un district

 La-un (ละอุ่น, [lā.ʔùn]) is a district (amphoe) of Ranong province, southern Thailand.

 History

 In 1932 the minor district (king amphoe) was established as a subordinate of Mueang Ranong district.
 On 28 June 1973, it was upgraded to a full district.
 In 1996, a new district office was built.

 Geography

 Neighboring districts are (from the north clockwise) Kra Buri of Ranong Province, Sawi, Lang Suan and Phato of Chumphon province, and Mueang Ranong of Ranong.
 To the west across the estuary of the Kraburi River is the Tanintharyi Division of Myanmar.

 Administration

+Central government

+The district is divided into seven subdistricts (tambons), which are further subdivided into 30 villages (muban).

+Local government

-The district is divided into seven sub-districts (tambons), which are further subdivided into 35 villages (muban).
-La-un itself is a township (thesaban tambon) and covers parts of tambons La-un Tai and Bang Phra Tai.
-There are a further three tambon administrative organizations (TAO).
+La-un is a subdistrict municipality (thesaban tambon) and covers subdistricts La-un Tai and Bang Phra Tai.
+There are further three subdistrict administrative organizations - SAO (ongkan borihan suan tambon - o bo to): Bang Kaew and Bang Phra Nuea cover the whole subdistricts, La-un Nuea covers the three subdistricts La-un Nuea, Nai Wong Nuea and Nai Wong Tai.

+Healthcare

+Hospital

+There is community hospital in La-un district with 16 beds.

+Health promoting hospitals

+There are total eight health-promoting hospitals in the district, of which; one in La-un Tai, La-un Nuea, Nai Wong Nuea and Nai Wong Tai and two in Bang Phra Nuea and Bang Kaeo.

+Religion

+There are nine Theravada Buddhist temples in the district.

+One in La-un Tai, Bang Phra Tai and Nai Wong Nuea, two in La-un Nuea, Bang Phra Nuea and Bang Kaew.